-- Given a decreasing market discount function, a unique positive solution for r is guaranteed. - The state prices at time j can now be calculated (see figure (a) next page). - We call a tree with these state prices a binomial state price tree (see figure (b) next page). - The calibrated tree is depicted on p.
-940.
+- Given a decreasing market discount function, a unique positive solution for r is guaranteed. - The state prices at time j can now be calculated (see panel (a) next page). - We call a tree with these state prices a binomial state price tree (see panel (b) next page). - The calibrated tree is depicted on p.
+1043.